 These lush plants bear plumes of tiny flowers above large, coarsely divided leaves.
 Most species prefer moist to constantly damp soil.
 Use in borders, in naturalistic landscapes, beside ponds.

-F. rubra.
-QUEEN OF THE PRAIRIE.
-Native to eastern U.S. Given plenty of moisture and rich soil, can reach 8 ft. high in bloom and about half as wide.
-Bears pink plumes.
-'Venusta' has purplish pink flowers and is a little shorter, to 46 ft. high.
+- Native to eastern U.S. Given plenty of moisture and rich soil, can reach 8 feet high in bloom and about half as wide.

 - Venusta has purplish pink flowers and is a little shorter, to 46 feet high.